Water treatment plant costs expected to hold rate increases steady

 The core build and design costs are still under budget.
 And that is helping keep rate increases from jumping over the national average.

-In the last ten years, water and sewer rate increases have been hovering around 5%.
+In the last 10 years, water and sewer rate increases have been hovering around 5%.
 That is supposed to hold steady over a long period of time.

 Public works director Alan King told the committee that combined water and sewer rates will, over a long period of time, stay below the national average for increases.